Beware of Darkness (song): Recording

 Harrison recorded the basic track for "Beware of Darkness" between May and August 1970.
 The sessions for All Things Must Pass typically featured a large cast of musicians, in keeping with Spector's Wall of Sound approach, although the participants' varied recollections have made precise identification of each song's contributors open to conjecture.
 According to Leng and Beatles historian Bruce Spizer, the only musicians on the completed recording are Harrison, Eric Clapton and Dave Mason on guitars, Whitlock on piano, Gary Wright on organ, Carl Radle on bass guitar and Ringo Starr on drums.
 In addition, they credit the vibraphone part to either Alan White or John Barham.
 According to Whitlock, Harrison and Clapton both played electric guitar; an acoustic guitar part is also present on the recording.

 Spector wrote to Harrison in mid August with comments on the latter's initial mixes of the album's songs.
-He opined that, following an 8-track reduction mix, Harrison's electric part "drown[ed] out" the rhythm guitars on "Beware of Darkness".
-Spector suggested Harrison redo the reduction mix (or "bump") to give more prominence to these rhythm parts, which were played on acoustic guitar by members of the group Badfinger throughout the sessions.
+Rhythm parts were played on acoustic guitar by members of the group Badfinger throughout the sessions.

 Whitlock recalled that the main session for the song was the first time he played piano on a studio recording.
 He said that Harrison asked him to give the part a gospel feeling, which Whitlock achieved by drawing on his upbringing in a churchgoing family in the American South.
 Whitlock also recalled that, due to his lack of experience on the instrument, he played the piano keys too hard and broke one of the thick-gauge bass strings; however, he believed that the replacement string gave the piano a new resonance that benefited the recording.

 Barham's orchestral arrangements were recorded during the next phase of the album's production, along with further contributions from Harrison, such as lead vocals, slide guitar parts and multi-tracked backing vocals.
 As with tracks such as "Isn't It a Pity" and "All Things Must Pass", Barham and Harrison collaborated on the string arrangement; Barham stayed at Friar Park and created the score from melodies that Harrison sang or played to him on piano or guitar.
 In his description of the released recording, author Elliot Huntley says that the track's musical tension escalates to "breaking point" with Harrison's mid-song slide guitar solo.
 Musicologist Thomas MacFarlane writes that, true to the song's lyrics, "the sounds of the track seem to emerge out of darkness/space."
 In this way, he continues, "Beware of Darkness" conveys the idea of "perpetual distortion itself as an inevitable aspect of the human experience".